zinzy/zinzy.website-v3/content/posts/2024-10-25-people-and-blogs-interview.md

 One thing that makes me [not like other girls](https://www.youtube.com/shorts/nfaMkooj7M0) is that I have a bad day if the [Wayback Machine](https://web.archive.org/) is [down](https://www.theverge.com/2024/10/9/24266419/internet-archive-ddos-attack-pop-up-message).
 Sure, it's awesome that [Kottke](https://kottke.org/) is still around making "fine hypertext products since 1998", but remember [those blue lines from 2013](https://web.archive.org/web/20130429132441/https://kottke.org/)?!
 And remember that very naughty [1095-day photo project](https://web.archive.org/web/20060701221236/http://1095.naughtyjames.com/) that Naughty James completed in 2006?
 Whatever happened to *that* guy?!
 And what about [Heather Champ's blog](https://web.archive.org/web/20050828231939/http://www.hchamp.com/), with those Polaroids that were the last known to man at the time?
 When I think of it, the fact that [some genius](https://en.wikipedia.org/wiki/Brewster_Kahle) thought to archive the internet as early as he did, I'm overcome with gratitude and humility.

 Okay, so the previous paragraph made me so nostalgic that "who do you think I should be interviewing next" only elicits a disappointing response.
 I miss [Aaron Swarts](http://www.aaronsw.com/).
 I want to know what he'd think about the Internet today, what he'd be writing about, what his website would look like.
-(Isn't is sad that the link under his name doesn't even have `https`?
+(Isn't is sad that the link under his name doesn't even have `https` yet?
 Where does time go?)
 I miss [Dooce](https://dooce.com/) and the candor, wit, and vulnerability with which she welcomed the Internet.
 I struggle with how I learned so much about her, and how I'll still never know what she was thinking and feeling in her last moments in the world.

 On a happier note, I want to hear from [Patrick Rhone](https://www.patrickrhone.net/), [Derek Powazek](https://powazek.com/), from [Maggie Mason](https://mightygirl.com/).
 The bloggers from before responsiveness.
 People who were publishing slices of their lives so that we can publish slices of our lives.
 What's it like to *still* have a personal website today?
 Do you miss the good old days?
 How has your website changed over time?
 How has the Internet changed for you?